JustBerkhout/nectar-tutorials/ardc/beginner/moving-data/moving-data.md

 Duration: 1:00

 While working with your instance you will almost certainly need to move data to or from it at some stage.
-There are many options to move data, too many for us to go into all of them.
+There are many tools to move data.
+Too many for us to go into all of them.
 In this tutorial we will show you a few options, that work well.

 ### What you'll learn

-- using some popular open source tools `scp`, Cyberduck and `rsync`
+- using some popular open source tools `scp` and  Cyberduck

 ### What you'll need